tiffany-nguyen/CodonAdjust/README.md

 	* nt_input: is an input file of initial nt frequencies for each aa profile.
 Each of the initial nt is written in a column.
 	* outdir: output directory to save the optimized results.
+	See "sample" folder for a sample of aa_input and nt_input.

+# Support
+* Feel free to reach me at tiffany.nguyen[at]aist.go.jp